simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 ![](./mx-records.png)

-Now press on "Verify" in the SimpleLogin DNS setup screen under the "MX record" selection.
+Now press on "Verify" in the SimpleLogin DNS setup page under the "MX record" selection.
 And wait a bit as it can take up to several minutes (or hours) before it has propagated on the web for everyone to seen, and also don't hesitate to press on "Verify" several times to see if it has propagated yet.

 ![](./mx-verified.png)